Eight Mile-Wyoming area: History

-Federal Housing Administration Influence
+Federal Housing Administration influence

 The battle for reconstruction and development of Eight Mile's land began in the 1930s and 1940s.
 Eight Mile presented itself as ripe for development because 72% of the 1/2 sqmi area was vacant.
-The vacant land was owned by Blacks optimistically planning to construct future homes there or by banks and real estate firms that repossessed the land when poor residents defaulted on high-interest land contracts.
+The vacant land was owned by Black people optimistically planning to construct future homes there or by banks and real estate firms that repossessed the land when poor residents defaulted on high-interest land contracts.
 The government and state viewed these vacant lots as lost revenue because of unpaid taxes.
 In order to increase their tax base, the United States Housing Authority (USHA), planned to designate Eight Mile as a place for slum clearance and public housing construction.
-In the eyes of the Federal Housing Administration(FHA), Eight Mile blight prevented them from subsiding and insuring the construction of single-family homes in areas of northwest Detroit.
+In the eyes of the Federal Housing Administration (FHA), Eight Mile blight prevented them from subsidizing and insuring the construction of single-family homes in areas of northwest Detroit.
 In the 1940s, the area around Eight Mile was scattered with housing on a terrain of truck farms and woodlands that the city planned to utilize as future development as populations expanded.
 West Outer Drive represented a community located 1/4 mi south of Eight Mile and was populated with newly built spacious middle-class homes.
 A barrier of undeveloped land and a sand quarry starkly separated the two realities.
 The neighborhoods of Palmer Woods and Sherwood Forest lay less than a mile east and were populated with enormous two-three story homes, pools and tennis courts.
 The dire state of Eight Mile prevented the development of middle-class neighborhoods like these because of their proximity to the impoverishment.
-The FHA refused to fund development projects of all-white subdivisions west of black neighborhoods because they were designated high-risk areas by appraisers because of their proximity to slums.
+The FHA refused to fund development projects of all-White subdivisions west of Black neighborhoods because they were designated high-risk areas by appraisers because of their proximity to slums.
 The construction of the Eight Mile wall, a 1 ft, 6 ft wall, symbolizing the racist government practices, allowed developers to get loans and mortgage guarantees from the FHA.